Using illustration

 When no illustration applies

-If no illustration fits your null-state needs, you can always use an icon instead.
+If no illustration has been created for your specific product area, you can always use an icon instead.
 Make sure to use the 64px by 64px icon size—do not enlarge smaller icons in this context.